 Draws rein and sings to the swing of the tide.

-Due to his obsession with the vision, or perhaps his inability to escape it, he appears to be “toil-tried,” as if he has spent his entire life labouring.
-The man grows more tired and “wither[ed]” everyday but the woman who he watches does not.
+Due to his obsession with the vision, or perhaps his inability to escape it, he appears to be “toil-tried,” as if he has spent his entire life laboring.
+The man grows more tired and “wither[ed]” every day but the woman who he watches does not.
 She still rides “gaily” through his “rapt thought.”